umairx25/WeatherApp/README.md

 ## Introduction

-The World Weather Information Application leverages the OpenWeather API to fetch real-time weather data for cities across the globe.
+WeatherApp leverages the OpenWeather API to fetch real-time weather data for cities across the globe.
 This Java program incorporates a graphical user interface (GUI) to provide users with an intuitive platform to access weather information for their desired location.
 With features like data retrieval, user-friendly interface, and real-time updates, this application serves as a convenient tool to stay informed about the weather conditions around the world.

 ## Features